Creating and Running Symfony Projects

 .
 Thewebsite-skeleton

-provides a foundation with commonly used dependencies for building traditional web applications.bashcd /Applications/ServBay/www/servbay-symfony-app composer create-project symfony/website-skeleton .
+is a foundational template including common dependencies for traditional web applications.bashcd /Applications/ServBay/www/servbay-symfony-app composer create-project symfony/website-skeleton .

 1